Hello! I’m Connie.

 By February 2022, I learned that trailer life wasn’t for me and moved back in to the van.

 Related Posts: Trailer Life

-I lived in the Homeland from the day I was born until I hit the road on October 1, 2015.
+I lived in northwest Illinois from the day I was born until the day I hit the road in October 2015.

 Home is simply where my cozy little home on wheels is parked.